gp5251/vue-cli-plugin-webpack-aliyun-oss/README.en.md

 After running the command above, the terminal will ask you to input your `accessKeyId`, `accessKeySecret`, `region` and  `bucket`. these data can be used to config your aliyun oss and will be written into .config.js in your project root. and also you can edit them manually at any time.

+The plug-in supports all configuration parameters of [webpack-aliyun-oss](https://www.npmjs.com/package/webpack-aliyun-oss), only the necessary parameters are shown here.
+For example, you can add `from` to customize the upload range, modify `test` to true to only display the upload log, etc.

 a .config.js file will look like this: